albbus-stack/Qt-ToDo/README.md

 #### Qt Tests

-To run them, after building all the .pro files in the [test](https://github.com/albbus-stack/Qt-ToDo/tree/master/tests) folder you should go into your `/build-Test...` folders and use these .bat [files](https://github.com/albbus-stack/Qt-ToDo/blob/master/build/testController/TestController.bat), changing the `PATH` to your Qt installation.
+To run them, after building all the .pro files in the [test](https://github.com/albbus-stack/Qt-ToDo/tree/master/tests) folder you should go into your `/build-Test...` folders and use these .bat [files](https://github.com/albbus-stack/Qt-ToDo/blob/master/build/testController/TestController.bat), changing in them the `PATH` to your Qt installation.

 #####
 ![Tests](https://github.com/albbus-stack/Qt-ToDo/blob/master/tests/Tests.png)